 The winners of the 3rd International Holcim Awards competition for sustainable construction projects and visions from North America have been announced.

 A total of USD 300,000 was presented to ten diverse and innovative projects from Canada and the USA at a ceremony in Washington, DC.

 Regional Holcim Awards 2011 North America

-Project authors John Gunn, Scientist, Laurentian University and Jeff Laberge, Architect, J L Richards & Associates, explain how …
+Project authors John Gunn, Scientist, Laurentian University and Jeff Laberge, Architect, J L Richards & Associates, …

 Project author Danny Pearl, Architect, L’OEUF & Pearl Poddubuit et Associés, Architectes, Montreal comments on how the …